CareDailyAI/docs/synthetic_apis/dashboard_header.md

 A fall is detected.
 The `dashboard_header` state variable is updated with the JSON content below.
 As the conversation plays out, this `dashboard_header` state variable will continue to get refreshed with the latest updates.

 The app should use [WebSocket APIs](../platform_apis/websockets.md) to subscribe to receive updates to the `dashboard_header` state variable.
-A more primitive method for testing or early development would be to periodically (poll for the state variable)[https://app.peoplepowerco.com/cloud/apidocs/cloud.html#tag/Synthetic-APIs/operation/Set%20Location%20State].
+A more primitive method for testing or early development would be to periodically [poll for the state variable](https://app.peoplepowerco.com/cloud/apidocs/cloud.html#tag/Synthetic-APIs/operation/Get%20Location%20State).

 ```
 {